Murtl/data-science/README.md

   - notebook: `notebooks/5_data_science_comparison.ipynb`

 ### Step 7: "Baseline" Comparison
-- The next step (that is not part of the pipeline but of the paper) was to compare the best model to other models from other researchers.
+- The next step (that is not part of the pipeline but of the report) was to compare the best model to other models from other researchers.
 - For this, different models from Kaggle on the same dataset were used.
-- This whole analysis and final comparison is present in the paper (`Student_Performance_Paper_Michael_Mertl.pdf`).
+- This whole analysis and final comparison is present in the report (`Student_Performance_Report_Michael_Mertl.pdf`).